skienzmatishun/rippreport/content/p/fairhope-waterfront/index.md

   rank: 10
 summary: The city council hijacked a $6.2 million federal waterfront grant to strip out public amenities and serve political allies.
-Project meeting minutes and budget files prove council members approved massive spending while quietly eliminating citizen-requested features.
+Project meeting minutes and budget files show council members approved massive spending while quietly eliminating citizen-requested features.
 See how a major community victory was turned into a backroom deal.
 ---